-For reducing operating costs: Generally speaking, 3PLs can reduce at least 10% of costs for the shipper.
+For reducing operating costs: Generally speaking, 3PLs can reduce at least 10% of the shipping cost China to Australia.
 This is the main reason why many companies are now opting for outsourcing.
-Especially in Oceania, due to more taxes, higher labor costing and more regulations and operation restrictions, the logistics cost in Oceania is higher as in many other parts of the world.
+Especially in Oceania, due to more taxes, higher labor costing, and more regulations and operation restrictions, the logistics cost in Oceania is higher as in many other parts of the world.
 This is also an important reason why many companies choose to outsource.
 For the commitment to core business: Modern competition theory holds that in order to gain competitive advantage, enterprises must consolidate and expand their core business, which requires enterprises to commit to the development of their core business.
 As a result, more and more firms are outsourcing their non-core business to specialized 3PLs.
 DocShipper has launched a 3PL division to round out its services in the supply chain.
 In fact, we manage your entire process.

 ✅ How can Docshipper help you?

 Docshipper offer you warehousing and storage service: As a mature company, we have our own warehouse site in both Australia and China, which will be easier for you to check your products at any time, and thus avoiding being cheated.
 We offer you Packaging and Repackaging service: We have countless experiences helping our customers, and Docshipper is the most suitable one who provides you dedicated packaging and repackaging services.
 We offer you supplier management in China: Our staff with native language Chinese and the ability to use both French as well as English will be your most suitable choice.
 Concentrate on your business, let us take care of the rest.

 DocShipper info: Do you like our article today?
 For your business interest, you may like the following useful articles :